nofilsiddiqui-2000/Project-Task03/README.md

 - **JUnit**: For automated unit testing
 - **Mutation Testing**: Using PIT (Pitest) to introduce faults and observe test suite behavior
-- **Coverage Tools**: JaCoCo or IntelliJ's built-in analyzer to measure line/branch/method coverage
+- **Coverage Tools**: JaCoCo and Eclipse built-in analyzer to measure line/branch/method coverage
 - **Boundary and Edge Testing**: To validate robot behavior under grid limits and invalid inputs
 - **Regression Testing**: Ensuring that new tests do not break previous valid functionality